 - Icing sugar mixture, to serve

 Grease a 7 cm-deep, 6-cup-capacity, heatproof, microwave-safe baking dish.
 Combine flour and 1/2 cup sugar in a bowl.
 Make well in the center.
-Add butter, milk, egg, rind and 1/4 cup juice.
+Slowly add milk, egg, butter,1/4 cup juice and rind to the centre.
 Whisk to combine.
 Spoon mixture into the dish.
 Smooth top.
-Combine boiling water, remaining sugar and lemon juice in a jug.
+Add lemon juice, boiling water and remaining sugar into a jug.
 Pour over the back of a large metal spoon to cover the batter.
-Place dish on a microwave-safe rack or upturned dinner plate.
-Microwave, uncovered, on high (100%) for 8 minutes or until a skewer inserted into the edge of the pudding comes out clean.
+Position the dish onto a microwave safe rack or a dinner plate, uncovered, on high (100%) for 8 minutes or until a skewer inserted into the edge of the pudding comes out clean.
 Carefully remove from microwave.
 Dust with icing sugar.
 Drizzle with cream.
 Serve.

 Tip 5: Make the most of the heat